 - $17 per person.

 The program begins in the Gumbo Limbo classroom, and ends by 11 p.m. on the beach.
 Children must be 8 years of age or older and adults must participate with children and teens under 18.
 There is a limit of six tickets per person.
-Initially, tickets must be purchased in person.
-If tickets remain, they will be sold by phone on Monday, May 19.
-Phone sales are limited to Monday to Thursday, 9 a.m. to 4 p.m.
-Phone orders will be accepted at 561-544-8603 only.
-Please leave a message if you do not get an answer.
+The 2015 walks can be reserved online here.
+Tickets to the general public begin at 9 a.m.
+May 9.
 See more information on the Gumbo Limbo website.